tronsmit/todo-report/README.markdown

 # todo-report
-Implements a todo report for https://www.webtrees.net
+Implements a todo report for https://www.webtrees.net up to version 1.7.16 (Not suitable for webtrees 2.+)

 Currently, it will print out a report of all the research tasks that are in your tree.
 The title, notes and sources are given for each individual and family that have _TODO facts.